Oumpah-pah

 Oumpah-pah le Peau-Rouge (Ompa-pa the Redskin) is a comics series created by comics artist Albert Uderzo and comics author René Goscinny, best known as the creators of Asterix.
 The series first appeared in the weekly Tintin magazine in 1958 though it remained serialised for a relatively short time, ending in 1962.
 The stories were published in book form by Lombard and Dargaud starting in 1961.
-In 1995, the series was reissued by Albert Uderzo's own publishing house, Les Éditions Albert-René.
+In 1995, the series was reissued by Albert Uderzo's own publishing house, Éditions Albert René.

 Characters

 The series features the adventures of Ompa-pa (Oumpah-pah in French – the name referring to a waltz), a Native American of the fictional Flatfeet tribe, and his friend, the French officer Hubert Brussels Sprout (Hubert de la Pâte Feuilletée in French, which translates as Hubert of Puff Pastry), whom Ompa-pa calls Two-scalp, a reference to his wig.

 The series is set in the 18th century during the age of French colonization in America.
 Ompa-pa is strong and quick, and loves to eat pemmican.
 He is an honest and trustworthy brave whose simple heroism is comparable to that of the more famous Asterix, whom Uderzo and Goscinny later created.
 Hubert Brussels Sprout, whom the Flatfeet initially hold as a prisoner, subsequently serves as a mediator between the Europeans and the Native Americans, and is also an ally against the tribe known as the Sockitoomee, the sworn enemies of the Flatfeet.

 When Brussels Sprout introduces Ompa-pa as his brother, his commanding officer remarks: "When madam the Marquise your mother hears about this..."

 The character Ompa-pa makes a cameo appearance in the 1976 Asterix film The Twelve Tasks of Asterix, though this story is set in pre-Columbian America.